-The Canadian Pharmacy Residency Board (CPRB) defines a year 2 residency in advanced pharmacy practice, subsequently referred to as "advanced (year 2) pharmacy residency," as an organized, directed, accredited program that builds on competencies developed through the successful completion of an accredited graduate clinical pharmacy degree (Doctor of Pharmacy as a second professional degree or Master's degree in advanced pharmacotherapy) or an accredited pharmacy residency.
-The advanced (year 2) pharmacy residency focuses on direct patient care, teaching, and research.
+The Canadian Pharmacy Residency Board (CPRB) defines a year 2 residency in advanced pharmacy practice, subsequently referred to as "advanced (year 2) pharmacy residency," as an organized, directed, accredited program that builds on competencies developed through the successful completion of an accredited graduate clinical pharmacy degree (Doctor of Pharmacy as a second professional degree or Master's degree in advanced pharmacy focuses on direct patient care, teaching, and research.
 The advanced (year 2) pharmacy residency increases or refines the pharmacist's knowledge, skills, and attitudes, to allow for the interprofessional management of complex patient cases at a level beyond that expected of a year 1 resident.
 Advanced (year 2) pharmacy residencies may focus on a specific therapeutic area (e.g., cardiology, oncology, infectious diseases), on a specific patient population (e.g., pediatrics, geriatrics) or on a specific type of practice (e.g., primary/ambulatory care, critical care).
 Advanced (year 2) pharmacy residencies develop interprofessional and leadership skills that can be applied to any position in any practice setting.